-After review and screening of all applicants, shortlisted candidates need to undertake a written test.
-Candidates who pass the test, will be invited to participate in an online interview where knowledge of the technical area and humanitarian emergency programming as well as more personal topics like the motivation for joining the roster are explored.
+After review and screening of all applicants, shortlisted candidates may be asked to undertake a written test.
+Candidates who pass the test (if applicable), will be invited to participate in an online interview where knowledge of the technical area and humanitarian emergency programming as well as more personal topics like the motivation for joining the roster are explored.
 We may also conduct language checks during the interview.

 References provided by the candidate will be contacted by email during the recruitment process.

 Specific information regarding recruitment and membership for each roster can be found here.